-- There may not be a finish yacht on station at the finish line.
+There will not be a finish yacht on station at the finish line.
 A digital photograph clearly showing the exact position and GPS time (UTC) shall be taken when crossing the finish line.
 This photograph will be used to confirm the timings if required.

 ACTIONS AFTER THE FINISH

-Once finished each team shall prepare their yacht for berthing and follow berthing instructions issued on VHF CH 77 by the Deputy Race Director.
+Once finished each team shall navigate with caution under motor to the vicinity of Bell Harbor Marina in Elliott Bay and prepare their yacht for berthing and follow berthing instructions issued on VHF CH 77 by the Deputy Race Director.

 In addition to monitoring VHF CH 16 and relevant harbour channels the Clipper Race yachts shall use the following VHF Channels :-